Rajnath Singh to represent India at SCO meet in Tashkent

 "Rajnath Singh will represent India in the meeting of Council of Heads of Government (CHG) of SCO in Tashkent on November 1-2," the External Affairs Ministry said in a statement.
 It will be the third CHG meeting of the SCO after India became the member of the grouping in 2017.

-The last two CHG meetings were held in Sochi in Russia in 2017 and in Dushanbe in Tajikistan last year.
+The last two CHG meetings were held in Sochi in Russia in 2017 and in Dushanbe in Tajikistan in 2018.
 "India is actively engaged in various SCO cooperation activities/dialogue mechanisms in the region as well as to further develop multilateral cooperation within the SCO framework," the MEA said.

+"I shall be travelling to Tashkent, Uzbekistan tomorrow to represent India at the Shanghai Cooperation Organization’s Council of the Heads of Government (CHG) meeting on 1-2 November," Defence Minister Singh said.
+The SCO represents over 40 per cent of humanity and nearly 20 per cent of the global GDP, he noted.

+The successful cooperation within the framework of the SCO is of great significance to the region and the world, Singh said in a series of tweets.
+"I look forward to further India’s association with the SCO members which will help us in greater economic cooperation and also counter-terrorism cooperation, among several other things," the defence minister said.

 The leaders participating in the meeting in Tashkent are expected to focus their discussions on the multilateral economic cooperation and economic development in the SCO region, the MEA said.
 Singh will also have bilateral meetings on the sidelines of the SCO meet.